john-doherty/express-url-breadcrumb/README.md

 ```

 ## Changes
+### 0.0.6
+Removed internal toTitleCase function used to format labels.
+This can be done using the modifier function mentioned above.
 ###  0.0.4 > 0.0.5
 **Breaking Change:** Added breadcrumb constructor to allow a modifier function to be passed.
 It must now be instantiated using parenthesis ```breadcrumb()```